How Yahoo uses SSL to protect your account

 Yahoo is committed to your online security.
 SSL (Secure Sockets Layer) is an industry standard for encrypting private data sent over the Internet.
 In other words, it helps protect your account from hackers and insures the security of private data sent over the Internet, like credit cards and passwords.

 How to tell if SSL is being used

 Look for the "s" in the start of the Web address:

 - SSL is being used: https://

 - A public key scrambles the data.

-- Your browser must support SSL in order for it to be activated.
-Check out our list of supported browsers.
+- Your browser must be supported for SSL to be activated.

 - Longer page download time can occur with SSL encryption.